jporeilly/Foundry--Deployment/02--Pre-flight/preflight.md

 ## <font color='red'>Preflight - Hardware & Utils</font>

-The following playbooks configure the cluster nodes and installs k8s-1.18.10 using kubespray-2.14.
+The following playbooks configure the cluster nodes and installs k8s-1.21.10 using kubespray-2.14.

-Prerequisites for the CentOS7 machines:
+Prerequisites for the RHEL 8.4 machines:
 * A public key generated on your Ansible Controller
 * Key copied to hosts
 * SSH passwordless access on Nodes with root permissions